-In line with South Bersted’s vision, the school has constructed an ambitious and diverse curriculum that is rooted in meeting the needs of all of its learners, inspiring them to become 21stcentury global citizens.
+In line with South Bersted’s vision, the school has constructed a curriculum that is rooted in meeting the needs of all of its learners, inspiring them to become 21stcentury global citizens.

 ‘Life in all its Fullness,’ (John 10:10) underpins our curriculum design.
 It ensures that the learning experiences are focused on developing the whole child and we strive towards our school motto of learning for life, aiming for excellence, listening to the voice of God.